 Not surprisingly, current management of HIV infected patients continues to be overwhelmingly influenced by the fear of AIDS, suffering and death, with treatment success measured by long term avoidance of these conditions.
 But in the context of the armamentarium now available to clinicians and HIV infected individuals, much loftier goals are appropriate.
 Clinicians should now be focused not only on avoiding AIDS but on guaranteeing HIV infected individuals a full long life with a very minimum of adverse events or co-morbidities.
 Planning not only for the next 5 – 10 years but for many decades to come with a healthy and productive older age.
 This requires clinicians adapt a proactive approach to preventing long term morbidities and incorporate this into their decision-making process when making treatment choices.

-We look forward to welcoming you in Barcelona!
+We look forward to welcoming you to our virtual workshop!

 Please take a look at our 2019 edition program.